gaelicgod/fashionista-quotes/README.md

 # Fashionista Quotes

-Fashionista Quotes is a Next.js application that provides inspirational quotes from famous fashion icons based on the user's job and mood.
+Fashionista Quotes is a Next.js application that generates inspirational fashion quotes and images based on the user's job, mood, and self-description.

 ## Features

 - Dynamic quote generation using OpenAI's GPT-4 model
+- Image generation using DALL-E 3
 - Web3 integration with RainbowKit for wallet connection
 - Responsive design with Tailwind CSS
-- Sleek UI with custom animations
+- Sleek UI with custom animations using Framer Motion
 - Server-side rendering with client-side interactivity
 - Loading skeleton for improved user experience
 - Fashion icon information panel
+- Image sharing and downloading capabilities
+- User profile storage using Vercel KV

 ## Getting Started